This fossil became an important clue to Ibrahim’s search.

 Ibrahim and team members study part of the tail of Spinosaurus.

 One day, Ibrahim received a message from some paleontologists in Italy.
-These friends described a number of fossils they had seen that they thought Ibrahim would want to see, too.
+They described some fossils they thought Ibrahim would want to see.

-When he arrived, several fossils were laid out for him in the basement of a museum.
-They were long, flat bones.
-His friends thought the bones may have come from Morocco.
-These bones looked familiar.
-They looked a lot like the fossil he bought from the stranger with the mustache years ago.
+When he arrived, several fossils were laid out for him.
+The long, flat bones were in the basement of a museum.
+They were thought to have come from Morocco.
+They looked like the fossil he bought from the stranger years ago.

 These bones reminded Ibrahim of something else, too.
-They reminded him of some drawings and photos of a dinosaur that he had seen in a book when he was a child.
-Could these things be connected?
-Ibrahim was beginning to form a new hypothesis.
+As a child, he had seen drawings and photos of a dino in a book.
+Could they be connected?
+He was starting to form a new hypothesis.

 A Different Dinosaur

 The bones Ibrahim remembered from the book had been discovered by a German scientist.
-He had uncovered these unusual dinosaur bones in the Sahara.
+He had uncovered these bones in the Sahara.

 This dinosaur was bigger than T. rex.
-It had long jaws and sharp teeth shaped like cones.
-It also had a huge sail on its back.
+It had long jaws, sharp cone-shaped teeth, and a huge sail on its back.
 The scientist named it Spinosaurus.

-Only two partial skeletons of Spinosaurus had ever been found.
-A museum in Germany put them on display, but they were destroyed during World War II.
-Only the scientist’s notes and old photos remained.
+Only two partial skeletons had ever been found.
+Both were destroyed during World War II.
+Only notes and old photos remained.

-Ibrahim thought his fossil and the ones in Italy might be from Spinosaurus, but he needed proof.
-He needed more bones.
-He would have to return to Morocco.
-He would have to find the man with the mustache.
+Ibrahim thought his fossil and the ones in Italy might be from Spinosaurus.
+He had to find that mustached-man!